Rollphes/repos-manager/README.md

 A powerful VS Code extension for managing and organizing your Git repositories with intelligent analysis and intuitive UI.

+> [!TIP]
+> This repository was created with the Github Copilot Agent, but has been archived because of implementation limitations.
+> If I can figure out what else I want to implement, I will rebuild it from scratch and implement it manually.

 ## ✨ Features

 ### 🔍 Smart Repository Discovery